-The chief aim of the MTS program at Holy Spirit College is to impart to degree candidates a basic understanding of each area of Catholic sacred theology (for example, Scripture, creation, Christology, sacraments, ecclesiology).
+The chief aim of the Master of Theological Studies Program, M.T.S. at Holy Spirit College is to impart to degree candidates a basic understanding of each area of Catholic sacred theology (for example, Scripture, creation, Christology, sacraments, ecclesiology).
 By working toward fulfillment of the degree requirements, students are able to cultivate a contemplative habit of prayerful study under the guidance of faculty members dedicated to transmitting the authentic Catholic intellectual tradition.
 Through the practice of "faith seeking understanding," students will acquire a stable and unified foundation from which they may then proceed to conduct study in the specialized areas of theological inquiry.

 §2.
-Goals of the Master of Theological Studies Program
+Goals of the Master of Theological Studies, M.T.S.
+Program

-The MTS program at Holy Spirit College is an academic program rather than a professional program.
+The M.T.S. program at Holy Spirit College is an academic program rather than a professional program.
 In accordance with the academic nature of this degree, the College has established a number of general academic goals which it strives to help students meet.